GuidoCerioni/DelilahResto/README.md

 Anyways, I recomend you use Postman.
 By clicking here [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/23a3a827e5984806c6a0) you will be able to import the colection with all the API endpoints with preloaded data for testing.

-Remember you need a token in order to use the api.
+Remember you need a token in order to use the API.
 You can get it from the user login endpoint.
 There is one admin user preloaded (username: admin password: admin123).